Skip to main content

 • Base Transceiver Station (BTS)

-The BTS consists of transceivers (transmitters and receivers) and signalling equipment, such as antennas in a cell.
+The BTS consists of transceivers (transmitters and receivers) and signaling equipment, such as cell antennas.

-Subsequently, by transmitting power, each BTS determines the cell's radius by positioning itself in the centre.
+Subsequently, by transmitting power, each BTS determines the cell's radius by positioning itself in the center.

 Signals from MS are sent and received through the UM interface by the BTS.